 In 2003, with colleague Dr. Evelyn Hu, Belcher founded Cambrios Technologies in Mountain View, Calif., to commercialize biologically formed electronic materials.
 The firm makes low-cost solution-based indium tin oxide (ITO) replacements for transparent conductor materials for touch screen and display applications.
 In 2007, Belcher founded Siluria Technologies to bring additional new products to market.

-She has been recognized with numerous awards and honors for her achievements, including the 2001 Sloan Research Fellowship, the 2001 Packard Fellowship and a 2004 MacArthur Fellowship.
+For her achievements, Belcher has been recognized with numerous awards and honors, including the 2001 Sloan Research Fellowship, the 2001 Packard Fellowship and a 2004 MacArthur Fellowship.
 Belcher was also named to Fortune Magazine's Top 10 Innovators Under 40 list in 2004, Technology Review Top 100 Inventors in 2002, and has been awarded the 2004 Four Star General Recognition Award from the U.S. Army.
 She has authored over 20 papers and holds some 20 patents or patents pending.
 In 2013, Belcher was awarded the $500,000 Lemelson-MIT Prize for her work.